The History of Balenciaga

 The story says that Balenciaga saw Marchioness on the street and complimented the Drecoll tailleur she was wearing.
 In response she challenged him to recreate it and little to say Cristobal did it incredibly well.

-In 1919 Balenciaga opened his first dressmaking establishment in San Sebastian, then expanding to Madrid and Barcelona.
+The history of Balenciaga as a fashion brand started in 1919 when he opened his first dressmaking establishment in San Sebastian, then expanding to Madrid and Barcelona.
 Back then his shops were called Eisa, which is an abbreviation from his mother’s name Eisaguirre.
 Most of the Spanish aristocracy dressed in his clothes.

 It is important to remember that Balenciaga didn’t attend fashion university – as there was no such a thing in this time.
 He learned all of his skills by practice, he didn’t sketch and always began with shaping the cloth by hand, on the mannequin.